 There is a lot of confusion over the terminology and overlap between bioretention, biofilter, bioswale, and rain garden.
 The ALIDP takes the approach that the term bioretention should be used to indicate the highly engineered feature, generally occuring in the public realm, where treatment is the primary function.
 The term rain garden should be used when describing depressions, typically on residential lots where downspouts are directed into them, receiving about four times the normal amount of moisture, where volume attenuation is the primary function.

 Designers have long known the toll that compacted turf-and-tree landscapes and hardened surfaces like roofs, roads and parking lots take on our lakes, rivers and streams.
 However, the tools to address these impacts in this complex system have only begun to be developed in the past decade or two.

 Green infrastructure, sustainable urban drainage systems, water-sensitive urban design, low impact development…whatever the name, the goal remains the same: a high-performance urban environment from the perspective of our water resources.

 Maps of Bioretention Cell examples and map of Oregon State University Bioretention Cell Campus Locations, you should learn about.

 What is a Rain Garden

-The pond like areas replace concrete areas slowing down runoff water and prevents surges of rain water from flowing into storm drains or local streams which causes erosion, water pollution, flooding, and diminished groundwater. e essential purpose of a rain garden is to improve the water quality in nearby bodies of water.
+The pond like areas replace concrete areas slowing down runoff water and prevents surges of rain water from flowing into storm drains or local streams which causes erosion, water pollution, flooding, and contaminated groundwater.
+The essential purpose of a rain garden is to improve the water quality in nearby bodies of water.